zooniverse/mico-serengeti-demo/README.md

 After this, the web interface should be running on (http://localhost:3000)[http://localhost:3000] (might be different if you're on a Mac and using VirtualBox to run Docker.

+### Reports

-You can generate a report on the KPI by running: `bin/rake report:kpi`.
+After you've started the docker instance, you can generate a report on the KPI by running: `bin/rake report:kpi`.
 The performance report is available under `bin/rake report:performance`.